cannonkeys/ck-docs/docs/photon-build-guide.md

 ![](images/photon/06-install-outside.jpg)
 3. Line up the plate over the PCB, and start pushing the switches in one by one.
 Use the video below for a tip on doing this safely and smoothly.
 ![](images/photon/07-install-switch.gif)
 4. Next, finish up installing switches around the outside.
 With the outer ring complete, the rest of the switches should be easier to install!
 Before continuing on, check that there is an even gap between the plate and PCB around the entire assembly.
+If you are using a knob module, now would be the time to install it using the included hardware.

 !!!
 Note
     We included a plate fork to assist with installing switches.
 Since PC plates have a bunch of flex, we recommend using the plate fork to help keep the plate properly aligned when inserting switches.